ADAMSKI-DZ/Hardware-Monitor-App/README.md

 This app is coded for pc , and use Electron js to coded it

-and also used html , css , javascript and some of npm packages
+and also used html , css , javascript , electron and some of npm packages

 # Setup the app 📲